MicrosoftDocs/machine-learning-server-docs/microsoft-r/install-rclient-windows.md

 >Currently, Microsoft R Client is available only on Windows.

-##OPEN QUESTIONS

-1. What is R Client in a nutshell?

-1. Where do I get the release notes?

-1. When you start up R CLient what happens?
-A dialog?
-A windows?
-Nothing?

-1. When you start up R CLient what happens?
-A dialog?
-A windows?
-Nothing?

-1. For the offline install situation,
-   + What do they need to download and preinstall for R Open?
-   + What do they need to download and preinstall for RTVS?

-- [**Download the Release Notes**](http://packages.revolutionanalytics.com/doc/8.0.0/README_RevoEnt_Windows_8.0.0.pdf) for more information on Revolution R Enterprise 2016 for Windows, including known issues.

 ##System Requirements

 + **Operating Systems**:   64-bit versions of Microsoft Windows 7, Windows 8.1, and Windows 10